flutter/tools_metadata/README.md

 - icon names to file paths for preview icons

 This information is available for both the Material and Cupertino icons.
-In addition, each framework icon has a 16x16 png preview image.
+In addition, each framework icon has 16x16 and 32x32 preview png images.

 https://github.com/flutter/tools_metadata/tree/master/resources/icons